syosoh06/restaurants-app/technical-questions.md

 1) I spent around 2 to 2.5 hours on this test.
 If I would have had more time, I would have implemented lazy loading / paginated results on the Front End.
+I would have also added more CSS styling.
 I could have also used graphql to get much more streamlined data.

 2) React Hooks has been used, which is a pretty new feature.